karanpratapsingh/system-design/README.md

 DNS load balancing is the practice of configuring a domain in the Domain Name System (DNS) such that client requests to the domain are distributed across a group of server machines.

 Unfortunately, DNS load balancing has inherent problems limiting its reliability and efficiency.
-Most significantly, DNS does not check for server, network outages, or errors, and so always returns the same set of IP addresses for a domain even if servers are down or inaccessible
+Most significantly, DNS does not check for server and network outages, or errors.
+It always returns the same set of IP addresses for a domain even if servers are down or inaccessible.

 ## Routing Algorithms